Guidelines for genetically modified organisms (GMOs)

 Activities involving high risk for human and animal health and the environment..

 Committee for biosecurity

 An advisory committee at the University of Bergen for the introduction and use of biological risk factors including GMOs.
 A report/application to the authorities is required for all use of GMOs.
-This report requires the approval of the committee for biosecurity before it is submitted.

 6.1 For contained use, an application must first be submitted for approval of laboratories where the GMOs are to be used.
 Such an application is sent to the Norwegian Directorate of Health (NO).